Meet your mattress match

 Frequently asked questions

 From day one, our mission has always been to offer high-quality luxury mattresses online without the luxury markups.
-It's how we keep the middleman out and the overhead low, passing on those savings to you.
-We believe the best way to know if a mattress is right for you is by sleeping on it—literally.
+We believe the best way to know if a mattress is right for you is by sleeping on it.
+Literally.
 That's why all of our mattresses come with a 180-night home trial and a no-hassle return policy.
 That way, you have a few weeks to decide from the comfort of your own home.

-You’ll only pay a $99 flat fee to cover the labor and transport for mattress pickup, and we’ll take care of the rest!
+You’ll only pay a $99 processing fee and we’ll take care of the rest!

 We never resell returned mattresses.
 Instead, we donate them to veterans' shelters or offer them to employees and associates across our network of more than 150 delivery centers.

-You’ll only pay a $99 flat fee to cover the labor and transport for your replacement delivery and mattress pickup, and we’ll take care of the rest!
+You’ll only pay a $99 processing fee for your replacement delivery and mattress pickup, and we’ll take care of the rest!